LukasNel/docker-selenium-base-lambda/README.md

 You should see a "Success" message.

+## Running the function

-After you've created the repo above, modify run.sh to use the correct ecr repo, and then just run `./run.sh`
+After you've created the repo above, modify run.sh to use the correct ecr repo and role arn, and then just run `./run.sh`